HAYASAKA7/CyberTab/README.md

 - __Supported search engines: Google, Bing, Baidu.__
 - __Supported system languages: English, Simplified Chinese, Japanese.__
 - Sync top bookmarks into the grid and keep them in sync, you can customize the amount of bookmarks synced in settings.
-- Custom background image __not supported now__ and export/import settings.
+- Custom background image and export/import settings.

 ## Important files